tarekzaibet/cloud-aws-gcp/aws/aws.md

 - kinesis is a platform on AWS to send your streaming data too. kinesis makes it easy to load and analyze streaming data.

 - core kinesis services :

    - Streams :

-      - consist of shards
+      - Consist of shards : base throughput unit of an Amazon Kinesis data stream.
+      - One shard can support up to 1000 PUT records per second
-      - shard : 5 transactions per second for read, up to a maximum total data read rate of 2 MB per second and up to 1000 records per second for writes, up to a maximum total data write rate of 1 Mb per second.
+      - Shard : 5 transactions per second for read, up to a maximum total data read rate of 2 MB per second and up to 1000 records per second for writes, up to a maximum total data write rate of 1 Mb per second.
       - the data capacity of your stream is a function of the number of shards that you specify for the stream.
 The total capacity of the stream is the sum of the capacities of its shards.
       - 24H / 7 DAYS data retention
+      - replicates data accross 3 AZ, providing high availability and data durability
+      - Records : unit of data stored in Amazon Kinesis data stream.
+      - Partition Key : used to seggragate and route records to different shards of a data stream.

    - Firehose :
-      - automated shards etc configuration, you don't have to set all up by yourself.
+      - Firehose =  Streams but with Automated shards etc configuration, you don't have to set all up by yourself.
-      - no retention
+      - No retention
+      - Delivery stream : underlaying entity of Amazon Kinesis Data Firehose.
+You use Firehose by creating a delivery stream and then sending data to it.
+      - Record : A record is the data of interest your data producer sends to a delivery stream.
+The maximum size of a record (before Base64-encoding) is 1000 KB.
+      - Destination : A destination is the data store where your data will be delivered.
+Amazon Kinesis Data Firehose currently supports Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk as destinations.

    - Analytics :
-     - run SQL queries on the data existing on stream or firehose.
+     - Run SQL queries on the data existing on stream or firehose.

 EXAM Tips : SQS is important FAQ, go tu summary vid